Doctors Get New Clinical Guidelines for Managing Chronic Pain With Cannabis, Courtesy of Canadian Researchers

 The best advice?
 Start low and go slow.
 Let’s break things down to better understand how things work for each method of consumption:

 When cannabis is inhaled into the bloodstream—via joints, pipes, bongs, or vape devices—active cannabinoids like THC travel to the brain quickly.
 This process occurs within 30 seconds to a few minutes.
-For those who prefer not to smoke, the following consumption methods are alternative options.
+The effects can last for 1-2 hours.
+For those who prefer not to smoke, dry-herb vaporizing presents the cleanest, least harsh, and most efficient method of inhalation.
+The following consumption methods are also alternative options to avoid airway irritation.

 Sublingual cannabis products like tinctures, sprays, or oils are squirted under the tongue for rapid absorption into the bloodstream within a few minutes.
+Ideally, they are held under the tongue for at least 1-2 minutes.
 These are much faster acting than edibles.

 For localized relief from pain, inflammation, redness, and/or soreness, try an infused oil, lotion, or balm.
 Topicals are applied directly to the skin, and this method of administration gets into action within 20 minutes.